-Jane Billington and her children Tom, Peter and William have sponsored a tree which will be planted at the outdoor classroom in Ryelands Park in memory of parents and grandparents Irene Audrey Billington (1935-2009) and Arthur William Billington (1936 - 2012).
+Jane Billington and her children Tom, Peter and William have sponsored a tree which has been planted at the outdoor classroom in Ryelands Park in memory of parents and grandparents Irene Audrey Billington (1935-2009) and Arthur William Billington (1936 - 2012).

-Kelvin Gifford and Claire Catlow have sponsored a tree to be planted at the children's natural play area at Happy Mount Park in memory of their baby daughter.
+Kelvin Gifford and Claire Catlow have sponsored a tree which has been planted at the children's natural play area at Happy Mount Park in memory of their baby daughter.

 "We are sponsoring a tree in memory of our spirited Eliza Violet who in her brief time with us gave us so much joy and memories which we shall always cherish and never forget."

-Paul Cocker and Frances Foran have sponsored a tree to be planted in Happy Mount Park in loving memory of parents Jim and Joan Cocker and Vincent and Alice Fardon.
+Paul Cocker and Frances Foran have sponsored a tree which has been planted in Happy Mount Park in loving memory of parents Jim and Joan Cocker and Vincent and Alice Fardon.

-Sarah Taylor has sponsored a cherry tree to be planted in Happy Mount Park in loving memory of her mother Mrs. D. K. Hadaway.
+Sarah Taylor has sponsored a cherry tree which has been planted in Happy Mount Park in loving memory of her mother Mrs. D. K. Hadaway.

-Kevin Shaw has sponsored a tree in Greaves Park, Lancaster in memory of 'Patch' who loved her walks in Greaves Park.
+Kevin Shaw has sponsored a tree to be planted in Greaves Park, Lancaster in memory of 'Patch' who loved her walks in Greaves Park.

-Valerie Powlton and her grandchildren, Laura, Hazel and Joshua have sponsored a cherry tree to be planted in Happy Mount Park in memory of a much loved daughter and mum, Catherine Petra.
+Valerie Powlton and her grandchildren, Laura, Hazel and Joshua have sponsored a cherry tree which has been planted in Happy Mount Park in memory of a much loved daughter and mum, Catherine Petra.
 Catherine would have been 50 on the 9th December 2013.

 Valerie Powlton has also sponsored a cherry tree in Happy Mount Park in memory of Jack and Ivy Morris.